IdolFest/nw-idolfest-website/src/markdown-pages/events/masquerade.md

     1. A single badge CANNOT be split among a group.
 2. All attendees must follow proper [NWIF policies](https://nwidolfest.com/policies).
 3. All attendees must follow proper [COVID-19 policies](https://nwidolfest.com/policies) laid out by NWIF.
-    4. All contestants must wear a proper mask at all times.
+    1. All contestants must wear a proper mask when not on stage.
 Masks can be taken off during time on stage or while eating or drinking.
 4. All cosplay policies must be followed by all contestants.
     1. This also includes immediate disqualification due to darkening or modification of human skin to appear a different human race.
 Things such as blackface, asian-fishing, and yellowface are included in this definition.
     1. Examples of blackface/yellowface include darkening the skin to appear as a different human race.
     1. Examples of Asian-fishing include changing the eye shape to look more narrow/elongated and taping eyelids.
     1. Unnatural colors like blue, purple, etc are appropriate.
-5. Every contestant must sign a waiver form to participate in the Masquerade.
-This form must be signed and sent online for each individual in the entry.
-    6. Minors participating in the Masquerade must have the waiver signed by a parent or guardian prior to check in.
-6. Minors under the age of 16 participating in the Masquerade must be accompanied by an attendee chaperone over the age of 18.
+5. Minors under the age of 16 participating in the Masquerade must be accompanied by an attendee chaperone over the age of 18.
 This includes rehearsal, judging, and backstage green room.
-7. Competitors in the Masquerade are not permitted to also participate in the Walk-On and vice-versa.
+6. Competitors in the Masquerade are not permitted to also participate in the Walk-On and vice-versa.
     7. All contestants are allowed to have one appearance on stage.
-8. Everyone who is appearing on stage (i.e. helpers, handlers, chaperones for minors) must be mentioned within the application form.
+7. Everyone who is appearing on stage (i.e. helpers, handlers, chaperones for minors) must be mentioned within the application form.
 Access to the stage, green room, and craftsmanship judging areas will be restricted to individuals listed on the form.
-9. Entries accepted into the competition will be notified, at the latest, the week after the application closes (9/2).
+8. Entries accepted into the competition will be notified, at the latest, the week after the application closes (9/2).
-10. NWIF Cosplay Events staff reserves the right to disqualify you for this year and/or future years if you break any of these rules, are caught cheating, or are disrespectful towards the staff, judges, or your fellow competitors (both in-person and online).
+9. NWIF Cosplay Events staff reserves the right to disqualify you for this year and/or future years if you break any of these rules, are caught cheating, or are disrespectful towards the staff, judges, or your fellow competitors (both in-person and online).

 ### Entries and Divisions